beardedspice/beardedspice/README.md

 No more checking for new releases on our website, BeardedSpice will automatically notify you when a new release is available.

 ### Keyboard Shortcuts
-BeardedSpice comes with a handy list of Keyboard Shortcuts that can be configured under the `Shortcuts` tab of BeardedSpice Prefrences (available through the menubar icon).
+BeardedSpice comes with a handy list of Keyboard Shortcuts that can be configured under the `Shortcuts` tab of BeardedSpice Preferences (available through the menubar icon).
 Here is a table of Default Keyboard Shortcuts:

 Default Shortcut | Action
 :---------------:|:------:
-`⌘` + `F8` |  Set Focused Browser tab as *Active Player* (effectively directing your commands to that tab) `⌘` + `F6` | Focus *Active Player* (Shows the tab currently controled by BeardedSpice) `⌘` + `F10` | Toggle Favorite (Add currently playing track to your favorites on it's site) `⌘` + `F11` | Show Track information (shows a notification with info about the currently playing tab)
+`⌘` + `F8` |  Set Focused Browser tab as *Active Player* (effectively directing your commands to that tab) `⌘` + `F6` | Focus *Active Player* (Shows the tab currently controlled by BeardedSpice) `⌘` + `F10` | Toggle Favorite (Add currently playing track to your favorites on it's site) `⌘` + `F11` | Show Track information (shows a notification with info about the currently playing tab)